-This is my second year as the Mt.
-Abe Middle School Counselor after a ten-year hiatus where I worked in private practice, at our local mental health agency (CSAC) as a crisis clinician, and at Monkton Central School as the K-6 school counselor.
+This is my fourth year as the Mt.
+Abe Middle School Counselor after a ten-year hiatus from middle school students.
 I'm glad to be back with the 7th and 8th graders at Mt.
 Abe! ( And, lucky enough to work with some of the students I knew from MCS)

 I am the school counselor for all four teams in the middle school, both 7th and 8th grade.

 Previously, I have worked as the school counselor for Monkton Elementary School, Champlain Valley Union High School, and Otter Valley Union High School.
+I also have experience as a private practice clinician and a crisis clinician at our local mental health agency (CSAC).
 I graduated from Hampshire College in Massachusetts, and completed my graduate education at Antioch University in Keene, NH.
 I have a Master's degree in Counseling, and am a licensed Psychologist-MA here in Vermont.
 My partner, Michael and I live in Lincoln.
 Our two children graduated from Mt.
 Abe (2014, 2016) and are out in the world, making their way.
+I worked at Mt.
+Abe as the Middle School Counselor way back in 2008 as well.

 Middle School Counseling Program at Mt.
 Abraham:

-Middle School Counselors provide individual, small group, and classroom interventions, including push-in services, for all students.
-The counselor also works on schedules for core classes and united arts ( UA/ PE).
+Middle School Counselors provide individual, small group, and classroom interventions, including push-in services (working in the classrooms with all students).
+The counselor also works on schedules for electives (music and languages).
 Referrals come from teachers, parents, guardians, students, and from the Education Support Team.
 The counseling program is developmentally based, using short-term, research-based interventions that focus on helping students succeed academically.
 All students have access to their school counselor for 1-4 visits per year.
 Students who require more in-school counseling will be recommended for an EST, where families, teachers, and learning specialists will discuss needs and goals for counseling.
+Advisors and core teachers will contact families when they feel there is a problem.

 Please contact me with any questions you may have about your child’s needs.
 Mt.
 Abraham places a high value on the family/school connection, and we want to hear from you regarding any questions or concerns that you may have.

-Students/families will receive team placement letters in June.
+Students/families will receive team placement letters from the middle school administration over the summer.

 The first day of school is a half day, with only 7th and 9th graders in the building, where students get their schedule and have a chance to open lockers, sit in classes, and begin their school year.